Skip to main content

 Authentication & Signing

 All API endpoints require an x-api-key header.
-Keys are provisioned during onboarding.
+Keys are provisioned during onboarding and should never be exposed in client-side code.

 Malformed signatures.
 The most frequent issues are: